ishanibhansali/eCommerce-Website/README.md

 # Django E-commerce

-This is a very simple e-commerce website built with Django.
+This is a simple e-commerce website built with Django.

 ## Quick demo